TV Pop Diaries

 with ABC who would provide him with a new, much-

-ABC wisely chose to play it safe with the second season, beginning 25th June 1967 by hiring comedian Dickie Henderson as the host who would introduce Mel Torme, Nancy Wilson, Dusty Springfield, The Shadows, Cilla Black, Frank Sinatra Jr which kind of suggests they were aiming for international sales, rather then just the domestic audience.
+ABC wisely chose to play it safe with the second season, beginning 25th June 1967 by hiring comedian Dickie Henderson as the host who would introduce Mel Torme, Nancy Wilson, Dusty Springfield, The Shadows, Cilla Black, Frank Sinatra Jr, alongside American comedians and dance acts which kind of suggests they were aiming for international sales, rather then just the domestic audience.
+Dickie Henderson also had his own sidekick this year, Tanya the baby elephant.
 Henderson was already performing two shows a night in a Blackpool summer season show, so was more reliable than Hancock who would have to come up from London.

 THE BLACKPOOL SHOW